 His favorite hobbies are walking, hiking, cycling, baking, canoeing, and learning.

-Patti writes: I have been in project management since 1997 and I became a certified Project Manager Professional (PMP) in April, 2007.
+I have been in project management since 1997 and I became a certified Project Manager Professional (PMP) in April 2007.
 I have been a LEED Accredited Professional since March, 2008.
-I completed the Harvard School of Public Health Project Management in Health Care Certification Program in November, 2012.
+I completed the Harvard School of Public Health Project Management in Health Care Certification Program in November 2012.
 I have worked for Spectrum Health for the past eight years and am currently serving the Priority Health campus as a Sr. Facilities Project Manager.
 I have project management experience in retail and educational design and construction, insurance, manufacturing and health care.

-I served as the West Michigan Project Management Institute (WMPMI) Director of Volunteers from 2008 – 2011 and as the WMPMI Vice President of Finance from May 2011 to December 2012.
+I served as the West Michigan Project Management Institute (WMPMI) Director of Volunteers from 2008–2011 and as the WMPMI VP Finance from May 2011 to December 2012.
 I had the honor of becoming the VP Membership in December 2012.
-The Membership Team also includes Kathy Sidnam and Patricia Brown-May who are currently serving the chapter as the Director of Membership and the Director of Volunteers respectively.
+The Membership Team is now lead by Patricia Brown-May as the VP Member Experience and I have moved into the Director of Member Experience.

 What Was WMPMI Like 25 Years Ago?